rholson1/hustad-intelligibility/README.md

 intelligibility.py
 ------------------
 *intelligibility.py* computes various measures of intelligibility from statistic files.
+If phase information is provided, as from the Listener Training Task, data will be processed for each phase separately.